MichelJuillard/dynare-michel/matlab/AIM/README.txt

 The path to the AIM directory,if exists, is added by dynare_config.m using addpath.

-DR1 tries to invoke AIM if options_.useAIM == 1 is set and, if not check only, and if 1st order only:
+DR1 tries to invoke AIM if options_.aim_solver == 1 is set and, if not check only, and if 1st order only:
-    if (options_.useAIM == 1) && (task == 0) && (options_.order == 1)
+    if (options_.aim_solver == 1) && (task == 0) && (options_.order == 1)

-for start, options_.useAIM = 0 is set by default in global_initialization.m so that system uses mjdgges by default.
+for start, options_.aim_solver = 0 is set by default in global_initialization.m so that system uses mjdgges by default.

-If AIM is to be used, options_.useAIM = 1 needs to be set either in the model <>.mod file, before invoking, estimate and/or stoch_simul, or by issuing appropriate command for estimate and/or stoch_simul.
+If AIM is to be used, options_.aim_solver = 1 needs to be set either in the model <>.mod file, before invoking, estimate and/or stoch_simul, or by issuing appropriate command for estimate and/or stoch_simul.

 NOTE: in the current implementation, as of July 2008, handling of exceptions is rather fundamental and, in particular, when Blanchard and Kahn conditions are not met, only a large penalty value 1.0e+8 is being set.